Mo3he/Axis_Cam_Tailscale/README.md

 Thank you for your continued support.

+If you have a use case where certain functionality used by an ACAP application currently requires root-user permissions or have a question about ACAP application signing, please contact Axis at acap-privileges@axis.com

 ## Purpose

 Adding a VPN client directly to the camera allows secure remote access to the device without requiring any other equipment or network configuration.